bfreeman123/BReader/README.md

 API_KEY
 -------
 The android project authenticates with the app engine backend via an API Key.
 This is something you must generate and fill in on both projects.
 For the android project, this is defined on the Globals.java class on line 42.
 Whatever value you assign your API_KEY, this same value must be placed in the app engine project.
-This is defined in controllers/api.py on line 7.
+In app engine, copy config.py.sample to config.py and fill in the key value.
 If both keys are the same, the android app should be able to authenticate.

 Android
 -------